jasonhemann/20FA-2800/syllabus.md

 # Recent Changes

-This semester we will leverage more project-based assignments, including individually or group-selected proofs for things that have come up in practice.
+This semester we will leverage more project-based assignments, including individually or group-selected proofs for topics that have come up in practice.
 Students will complete two of these, a small one and a big one.
 The former also serves as practice for the latter.